The Leviathan's Legacy: the story of the Birr Castle telescope

 The first object seen through the Leviathan was Castor in Gemini, followed by star cluster M67.

-In time it would seek out familiar deep-sky objects like the Whirlpool Galaxy, the Orion and Owl Nebulae, and many more, offering views of these objects in greater clarity than had ever been achieved before.
+In time it would seek out familiar deep-sky objects like the Whirlpool Galaxy, the Orion Nebula and Owl Nebula, and many more, offering views of these objects in greater clarity than had ever been achieved before.

 Parsons died in 1867, but by this stage his son Lawrence was already interested in astronomy.